socketry/async/guides/asynchronous-tasks/readme.md

 				sleep(1)
 			end
 		ensure
-			# When the reactor terminates all tasks, this will be invoked:
+			# When the reactor terminates all tasks, this will be invoked.
+			# By clearing the variable, we ensure that the task will be recreated if needed again.
 			@refresh = nil
 		end
 	end